-The yellow LED's indicate if any protection circuits are activated.
-The protections are described further below on this page (13).
+The yellow LED's on the top, indicate if any protection circuits are activated.
+The protections are described further below on this page (15).

 The Clip indicator tells if the amplifier output is clipping or limiting.
 It has two different indication statuses: